jsakamoto/EntityFrameworkCore.IndexAttribute/README.md

 ## Appendix A - Suppress "NotSupportedException"

-You will run into "NotSupportedException" when you call `BuildIndexesFromAnnotations()` with the model which is annotated with the `[Index]` attribute that's "IsClustered" property is true.
+You will run into "NotSupportedException" when you call `BuildIndexesFromAnnotations()` with the model which is annotated with the `[Index]` attribute that's "IsClustered" property is true, or "Includes" property is not empty.

 If you have to call `BuildIndexesFromAnnotations()` in this case (for example, share the model for different Database products), you can suppress this behavior with configuration, like this.